Preview of the Independence Day Uncle Sam Hat Balloons coloring page.

 How to Use This Worksheet

-This page works well for younger kids because the tall hat, balloon strings, and star shapes are bold and easy to recognize.
+This illustration works well for younger kids because the tall hat, balloon strings, and star shapes are bold and easy to recognize.

 Is this Independence Day Uncle Sam Hat and Balloons coloring page free to print?

 Yes, completely free.
 Download or print this Independence Day Uncle Sam Hat and Balloons coloring sheet instantly - no sign-in or subscription required.
-Use the Print A4 or Print Letter buttons for a perfectly sized PDF.
+Use the Print button for a correctly sized US Letter page.

 What age is this holiday coloring page good for?